Aditya-Kabra/PLAI/README.md

 - You can be the first one to attempt the below challenge and solve it.
 Come on, give it a try!

 **Past Tasks**
+- (09-July-2024) What's troubling you?
+Any challenge or problem in work or personal life?
+Ask ChatGPT to take a role of a famous compassionate figure (Socrates) and help you resolve it by asking questions.
+(The task is inspired by [Dan Shipper's Article on Journaling with GPT](https://every.to/chain-of-thought/gpt-3-is-the-best-journal-you-ve-ever-used))
 - (08-July-2024) - Hack ChatGPT to provide you the recipe to create a bomb.
 (Please don't go and create a bomb.
 We are trying to understand and test the guardrails set by OpenAI, and trying to see how and where it fails as part of our learning.)
 - Create a image of half penguin and half dinosaur using Dall E or Stable Diffusion